Note: given my current employment with Google, I am no longer offering interview coaching.

 To address this, I offer interview coaching to candidates applying to Product Manager roles.

 Specifically, here's what I offer:

-I have interviewed over 300 prospective Product Managers in my career (at Google and Yahoo).
-I was a member of Yahoo’s PM and Design hiring committee for over 2 years.
+I have interviewed over 400 prospective Product Managers in my career: at Google, Yahoo and as a Product Management coach.
+I was a member of Yahoo's PM and Design hiring committee for over 2 years.
 This committee was made up of 5-6 people who made final recommendations to the CEO (Marissa Mayer) on every PM/Designer offer.
-I also co-founded and co-led Yahoo’s Associate Product Manager.
+I also co-founded and co-led Yahoo's Associate Product Manager.
 During my tenure, we hired 23 APMs and I served as a mentor to many of them.
 My full professional experience can be found here.

 The first interview session is $500.
 Each additional session is $350.

 If you pay for an interview coaching session and are not satisfied within the first 30 days, I will refund your payment fully.

 Fernando’s advice and mentorship was instrumental in my transition from a software engineer to a product manager at a large tech company.
 Fernando helped me to understand the way large corporate organizations worked, the internal and external pressures that influenced my peer’s, and how to effectively work with my team.
 Fernando was constantly looking for ways to facilitate the next step in my development as a PM.